 10 Best Real World Applications of Hologram Technology

 Holograms have been a dream of tech and entertainment companies as well as consumers ever since Jules Verne first introduced the idea of the technology back in 1893.
 But the popular craving for such devices really came into vogue when Princess Leia appeared as a floating image in Star Wars over forty years ago.
 Unfortunately, for years it looked like such things were going to be forever relegated to the realms of science fiction.
-The challenges of creating a 3D image in the thin air simply seemed insurmountable.
+The challenges of creating a 3D image in thin air seemed insurmountable.

 Here is our list of some of the coolest holographic technologies around today.
-Check it out, and share it with your friends to help the technology reach the mainstream, because as Princess Leia said, “You’re my only hope.”
+Check it out, and share it with your friends to help the technology reach the mainstream because, as Princess Leia said, “You’re my only hope.”

 1. The Aerial Burton Laser Plasma Holograph:

 Until recently, any "hologram" examples have required glass, smoke, or water to bounce light from, but not anymore.
 A company known as Aerial Burton has created a holographic projector that uses a plasma laser to float a 3D image in mid-air.
-At the moment it's very rudimentary stuff but it shows that light can be viewed without the need to bounce it off a surface.
+At the moment, it's very rudimentary stuff, but it shows that light can be viewed without the need to bounce it off a surface.
 The technology uses a 1kW infrared pulse laser which is focused on direct points in the air via a 3D scanner causing the molecules in the air to be ionized to create a plasma.
 While this tech is rudimentary right now it's an important step in the right direction to ubiquitous holographic displays in thin air.

 2. Pepper’s Ghost:

 If you’re a fan of music, then this is one hologram you are probably familiar with.
 It’s an old technology of illusion, but new designs have made it awesome.
 Pioneers of something they like to call “digital resurrection,” MDH Hologram was the first company to master photorealistic and flexible hologram technology for performance venues.
-It can be incredibly realistic too, as proven by the holograms of Tupac, Michael Jackson, and even Indian Prime Minister Narendra Modi.
+It can be incredibly realistic, too, as proven by the holograms of Tupac, Michael Jackson, and even Indian Prime Minister Narendra Modi.
 Using high-end motion capture technology and full 3D CGI they completely recreate a person from head to toe, then projects them into a nearly invisible pane of glass.

 3. Fan Type Holograms: